Oxford Preservation Trust

 The Trust runs Oxford Open Doors annually, as well as the OPT Awards (to encourage the best new buildings, conservation projects, landscaping and temporary projects), and it is a member of the Oxfordshire Blue Plaques Board.

 Projects

 The Trust's notable projects have included the successful conversion in the early 1990s of St George's Tower on the Oxford Castle site into a popular tourist attraction.
 It has also published reports advising on the redevelopment of parts of Oxford including Broad Street and the former site of the terminus of the Oxford Canal opposite the end of George Street.

 The Trust has an ongoing role in preserving Oxford's green belt.
-To this end it owns several pieces of land at Boars Hill and elsewhere around Oxford such as Jarn Mound.
+To this end it owns several pieces of land at Boars Hill, Harcourt Hill and elsewhere around Oxford such as Jarn Mound.
 In 2007 and 2008 the Trust successfully opposed the Bodleian Library's proposal to build a new book depository that would have obstructed a view from Boar's Hill of Oxford's skyline that the poet Matthew Arnold (1822–1888) called the city's "dreaming spires".